Foxashi/tyson-cord-rules/README.md

 ### 2. No NSFW Content:
 -> No NSFW dicussions, topics, memes, baits etc.
+-> If you use an NSFW PFP you're going to be immediately asked to change it.
+If you refuse you're going to get banned.

 ### 3. Keep Politics Outside:
 -> We want to keep politics out of the server since this is a community server, it should be kept to yourself.